dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 [Download Starter Project](http://go.microsoft.com/fwlink/p/?LinkId=282627)

-> This tutorial series shows you how to deploy (publish) an ASP.NET web application to Azure App Service Web Apps or to a third-party hosting provider, by using Visual Studio 2012 or Visual Studio 2010.
+> This tutorial series shows you how to deploy (publish) an ASP.NET web application to Azure App Service Web Apps or to a third-party hosting provider, using Visual Studio 2017.
 For information about the series, see [the first tutorial in the series](introduction.md).

 ## Overview